Unity-Technologies/Graphics/com.unity.sg2/Documentation~/previews/CustomDepthBuffer.md

 **Out** - The sample of the custom depth buffer.

 ## Controls
-**Sampling Mode** - selects the format for the depth: Linear, Raw, or Eye.
+**Sampling Mode** - Selects the format for the depth: Linear, Raw, or Eye.